s-zeid/site/legal/privacy-policy/index.md

 * My Web site does not use cookies or any other form of tracking.
 (But some applications on my Web sites might use cookies to perform their functions;
   they will tell you separately if they do.)
-However, Fight for the Future (see above) displays political messages on my Web site from time to time and they might use cookies or other forms of tracking under their own privacy policy, and they may also use cookies to hide political messages you have already seen.
+However, some of the companies and organizations listed above might do so under their own privacy policies.
+  For example, cookies are used by Google LLC (when providing fonts), Automattic Inc. (when providing Gravatar images), and Fight for the Future (to hide political messages you have already seen).
+These and other companies and organizations may still use cookies or tracking in other cases.

 * There is no automated decision making or profiling by me or (to my knowledge) Prgmr.com, Inc.  Google LLC and Automattic Inc. might do those things with